 Arous Village, on the fringe of spectacular coral reefs and the odd shipwreck, appears to be a diving enthusiast's dream.

 The pamphlets were printed in their thousands and distributed in specialist travel agents across Europe.
-Reservations were booked through an office in Geneva.
+Reservations were booked through offices in Geneva and Khartoum.
 And over time hundreds of guests went on holiday there.

 It was a long trek.
 But once at the desert oasis, they enjoyed first-rate facilities, water sports, deep-sea dives and an abundance of fresh food and wine.
 The visitors' book was a catalogue of glowing comments.